giacoballoccu/explanation-quality-recsys/README.md

 # Paths
 In order to apply an optimization or measure a baseline with our proposed metrics you will need to store the paths in csv files with "," as delimiter.

 If you want to reproduce the results you can download the already computed paths from here: [ML1M](https://we.tl/t-tb5qkedqt3) [LAST-FM](https://we.tl/t-ZK3VvwpBCl) paths.
-The path files must stay in the following location: "<main-project-dir>/paths/agent-topk=<your-agent-topk>/<dataset-name>/"
+The path files must stay in the following location: "\<main-project-dir\>/paths/agent-topk=\<your-agent-topk\>/\<dataset-name\>/"
 If you wish to apply in-train mitigation on the baseline, produce more paths or change the metaparameters you can retrain it and produce the paths, they will be automatically saved using the path_extractor.py file.
 You can downloaded the precomputed TransE embeddings, agent-policy and agent cpkt used for the experiments from there: [ML1M](https://we.tl/t-tb5qkedqt3) [LAST-FM](https://we.tl/t-1JNL8VAzEE).
-This files must stay in the following location: "<main-project-dir>/models/PGPR/tmp/<dataset-name>"
+This files must stay in the following location: "\<main-project-dir\>/models/PGPR/tmp/\<dataset-name\>"
-Instead if you wish to use this framework with other path base explanable algorithm make sure to extract the paths and have them on this form:
+Instead if you wish to use this framework with other path-based explanable algorithm make sure to extract the paths and have them on this form:
 ## Requirements for Alpha Optimization
 In order to performe the reranking you would need a pred_path.csv.
 Files must follow this format: